CoboGlobal/cobo-waas2-python-sdk/docs/TransactionExtraType.md

 # TransactionExtraType

 The transaction extra information type.
-Possible values include:   - `BabylonBusinessInfo`: The extra information related to Babylon business logic.   - `BabylonTxParameters`: The extra information for Babylon transaction parameters.   - `CoreStakeInfo`: The extra information related to core staking operations.
+Possible values include:   - `BabylonBusinessInfo`: The extra information of Babylon business.   - `BabylonTxParameters`: The extra information of Babylon transaction parameters.   - `CoreStakeInfo`: The extra information of core stake.

 ## Properties